ceph/ceph-ansible/README-DISKS.md

 * **count** : mandatory option to define the number of devices you want, starting from 1.
 If you want to match all the disks without taking care of the number, then use the **'*'** amount.

 * **ceph_type**: mandatory option that defines the kind of disk type.
-Could be "data" or "journal".
+Could be "data", "journal", "block", "block.db", "block.wal".

 A typical profile for this example could be :

        vars:
           devices: {'storage_disks': {'vendor': 'DELL', 'rotational': '1', 'model': 'PERC H710P', 'count': 1, 'ceph_type' : 'data' }}